modery/PowerDocu/README.md

 The documentation for each canvas app includes

-1. A generated Word document including sections on
+1. A generated Word document or Markdown content including sections on
     1. General information of the app and its properties
     2. The global variables and collections used in the app (and in which controls they are used)
     3. The Data Sources used